July 7 in History

 Spanish conquistadores defeat a larger Aztec army at the Battle of Otumba.

-Spanish and Portuguese conquerors of the Age of Discovery
+Spanish and Portuguese colonizers of the Age of Discovery

-Conquistadors or conquistadores were Spanish and Portuguese conquerors who explored, traded with, and colonized many parts of the Americas, Africa, Asia, and Oceania during the Age of Discovery.
+Conquistadors or conquistadores were Spanish and Portuguese colonizers who explored, traded with, and conquered many parts of the Americas, Africa, Asia, and Oceania during the Age of Discovery.
 Sailing beyond the Iberian Peninsula, they established numerous colonies and trade routes, and brought much of the New World under the dominion of Spain and Portugal.

 Read More